-Getting your restaurant concept off the ground will likely be your most challenging project as a restaurateur, but it will also be the most rewarding.
+Getting your restaurant concept off the ground will likely be your most challenging project as a restaurateur, but it will also be your most rewarding.
 In this post, we'll go over all of the financial costs that go into answering the question of how much it costs to open a restaurant.

-Restaurant Opening Cost = ~$450 per sq. foot
+Restaurant Opening Cost = ~$450 Per Square Foot

 On average, the cost to open a restaurant is between $100 and $800 per square foot, with costs varying based on location, concept, size, materials, new or existing location, and equipment.

 That's a median cost of $450 per square foot.
 For a restaurant operating out of hundreds or even thousands of square feet, that number can add up quickly.

 You might purchase a 1,500 square foot restaurant that’s going out of business with all furniture, fixtures, and equipment for $6,000, and then only put an additional $20,000 into it.
 Conversely, you could build a restaurant from the ground up and spend over $1,000,000 on a 5,000 square foot location.

 There are too many variables involved in opening a restaurant for a "one size fits all" answer.
 Having a thorough understanding of the areas where you intend to spend your money will offer you more clarity on final expected costs.

 We all know that restaurants tend to fail when they are underfunded.
 Undercapitalization will make an already challenging business more difficult to keep afloat.
 In order to avoid the pratfalls, you must work with professionals every step of the way.

 Here is a list of trades and professionals that you should consult as you plan to open your restaurant:

 Enlisting the help of professionals like the ones above will ensure that you’re doing things right.
 If possible, seek out professionals that have experience working specifically with restaurants.